-Numen is voice control for computing without a keyboard.
+Numen is voice control for handsfree computing, letting you type efficiently by saying syllables and literal words.
 It works system-wide on Linux and the speech recognition runs locally.

 The dotool command which simulates the input, can be installed with:

 devices, and a udev rule grants this to users in group input.

 echo type hello | dotool

 and if need be, you could add your user to group input with: